 What causes reading problems?

-While there are many factors that may contribute to reading problems, one should not overlook the age-old — but ageless — principle that learning is a stratified process.
-This is a self-evident fact, yet its significance in teaching reading has apparently never been fully comprehended.
-Throughout the world in all educational systems it is commonly accepted that a child must start at the lower levels of education and then gradually progress to the higher levels.
+While many factors may contribute to reading problems, one should not overlook the age-old — but ageless — principle that learning is a stratified process.
+This is a self-evident fact, yet its significance in teaching reading has never been fully comprehended.
+Throughout the world, in all educational systems, it is accepted that a child must start at the lower levels of education and then gradually progress to the higher levels.
 If human learning had not been a stratified process, if it had taken place on a single level, this would have been unnecessary.
 It would then not have been important to start a child in first grade.
 It would have been possible for the child to enter school at any level and to complete the school years in any order.

-What cognitive skills are involved in learning to read?
+What skills are involved in learning to read?

 While language skills comprise the first rung of the reading ladder, cognitive skills comprise the second.
 There is a whole conglomeration of cognitive skills that are foundational to reading.